- GDP (PPP):

-El Salvador’s economic freedom score is 66.7, making its economy the 53rd freest in the 2013 Index.
-Its overall score is 2 points lower than last year, with declines in six of the 10 economic freedoms including investment freedom, the management of public spending, labor freedom, and freedom from corruption.
-El Salvador is ranked 10th out of 29 countries in the South and Central America/Caribbean region, and its overall score is above the regional average but below the world average.
+El Salvador’s economic freedom score is 61.0, making its economy the 94th freest in the 2021 Index.
+Its overall score has decreased by 0.6 point, primarily because of a decline in trade freedom.
+El Salvador is ranked 18th among 32 countries in the Americas region, and its overall score is above the regional average but below the world average.

-The top income and corporate tax rates are 25 percent.
-Other taxes include a value-added tax (VAT) and excise taxes.
-The overall tax burden corresponds to 13.6 percent of total domestic income.
-Government spending amounts to 22.1 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.6 percent of GDP.
+The top individual income and corporate tax rates are 30 percent.
+Other taxes include value-added and excise taxes.
+The overall tax burden equals 20.2 percent of total domestic income.
+Government spending has amounted to 25.1 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.6 percent of GDP.
 Public debt is equivalent to 69.0 percent of GDP.

 The cost of dealing with construction permits has increased, as has the time required to obtain an electricity connection.
 Labor laws dictate many heavy-handed government regulations, and they are enforced erratically.
 The government’s 2020 budget included the extension of ongoing subsidies for electricity, liquid petroleum gas, and natural gas.